-If a site office is included in the development then a B1 parking standard should be applied for that area.
+If a site office is included in the development, then a B1 parking standard should be applied for that area.

 Electric Vehicle recharging points to be provided to support the use of low emission vehicles.
+See EV Parking Guidance table within this document for further guidance.